 California GenAI toolkit

-This toolkit should support and empower state entities to be able to self-assess risk levels, collaborate with control agencies on higher risk use cases, and document and share learnings throughout their GenAI experimentation.
+This toolkit should support and empower state entities to be able to self-assess risk levels, collaborate with the Department of Technology, General Services, Agency Information Officers, and other Executives on higher risk use cases, and document and share learnings throughout their transition to the use of GenAI.

 About this toolkit